purplebase/models/ARCHITECTURE.md

 **Key characteristics:**

-- **Early rejection**: Events filtered before buffering/storage, reducing I/O
+- **Early rejection**: Events filtered before model construction
 - **Raw event access**: Filter receives `Map<String, dynamic>` (not typed models)
 - **Null means pass-through**: No filter set = all events accepted
-- **Works with both modes**: Applies to `stream: true` and `stream: false` queries
+- **Applies to all sources**: Works with LocalSource, RemoteSource, and LocalAndRemoteSource
-- **Per-subscription**: Each query can have its own filter logic
+- **Per-query**: Each query can have its own filter logic

 **Use cases:**

 - Content moderation (keyword filtering, length requirements)
-- Kind-specific subscriptions with relay-agnostic queries
+- Kind-specific filtering beyond what relay filters support
 - Author filtering beyond what relay filters support
 - Deferred validation (check fields not in Nostr filter spec)